IanMadd/CLT/README.md

 This is a Shiny App that simulates the central limit theorem.
+You can try it out at [shinyapps.io](https://ianmadd.shinyapps.io/CentralLimitTheorem/).

 The App simulates normal, binomial, log normal, exponential, uniform, poisson, beta, student-t, and chi-squared population distributions, plots those distributions, plots population samples and sample mean distributions.
 The user can change the sample size to show how sample size affects the sample mean distribution.